LinearAtWorst/cogile/README.md

 Fork the repo and clone locally

-#### You must have node installed and have a MySQL db to connect to
+**You must have node installed and have a MySQL db to connect to**

+You can set up a local db to connect to

-The config file to connect to db is in server -->db -->config -->config.js
+The config file to connect to db is in **server -->db -->config -->config.js**

 #####Example of config layout:
 ```